 5 | STUDY

 This final section of your devotional notebook is where you will want to keep track of anything you learn during your Bible study time.
-Jot down notes you’d like to keep, commentary insights, background or context information for the passage, and new understandings from character or word studies or even from any Bible study books you may be reading.
-This is also a great place to house sermon notes or any helpful printables.
-Consider this an open journaling section where you can freely write what God is revealing to you and teaching you through His Word.
+Jot down notes you’d like to keep, commentary insights, background or context information for the passage.
+Include new understandings from character or word studies or from any Bible study books you may be reading.
+This is also a great place to house sermon notes or helpful printables.
+Consider this an open journaling section where you can freely write what God is teaching you through His Word.
 Put words to your thoughts, all you are learning, and how it is connecting with your heart and the circumstances of your life.

 15 SIMPLE WAYS TO ADD JOY TO YOUR DAY IN LESS THAN AN HOUR